Rape in India

 Rape is the fourth most common crime against women in India.
 According to the 2021 annual report of the National Crime Records Bureau (NCRB), 31,677 rape cases were registered across the country, or an average of 86 cases daily, a rise from 2020 with 28,046 cases, while in 2019, 32,033 cases were registered.
-Of the total 31,677 rape cases, 28,147(nearly 89%) of the rapes were committed by persons known to the victim.
-The share of victims who were minors or below 18 - the legal age of consent - stood at 10%.
+Of the total 31,677 rape cases, 28,147 (nearly 89%) of the rapes were committed by persons known to the victim.
+The share of victims who were minors or below 18, the legal age of consent, stood at 10%.
+According to Delhi Police data from 2019–2020, 44% of rape victims identified the accused as a relative or family member.

-India has been characterised as one of the "countries with the lowest per capita rates of rape".
 The government also classifies consensual sex committed on the false promise of marriage as rape.
-The willingness to report rapes have increased in recent years, after several incidents received widespread media attention and triggered local and nationwide public protests.
+Most rapes go unreported in India, although the willingness to report rapes may have increased in recent years, after several incidents received widespread media attention and triggered local and nationwide public protests.
 This led the government to reform its penal code for crimes of rape and sexual assault.

 According to NCRB 2021 statistics, Rajasthan reported the highest number of rapes among Indian states, followed by Madhya Pradesh and Uttar Pradesh.
 Among metropolitan cities, the national capital of Delhi continued to have the highest incidence of rape at 1,226 cases in 2021, while Jaipur had the highest rape rate (34 per 100,000 population).
-Kolkata had the least number of registered rape cases among metropolitan cities, with least rape rate.
+Kolkata had the least number of registered rape cases among metropolitan cities, with the lowest rape rate.